aniroxxsc/Highpolar_internship/README.md

 1. Creating models
 2. Activating models
 3. Playing with the API
-4. Introducing the Django Admin
+4. Introduction to Django Admin

 ### Part3
 1. Writing more views